2003-12-09 Wetland Monitoring Report1

 visits.
 Planting and seeding of wetland vegetation occurred after SER's second annual site visit.

-There area couple of manag~menf concerns that SER deemed necessary to address this year:
+There are -a couple of management concerns that SER deemed necessary to address this year:

 Mitigation Areas 1 and 2 seemed drier than what would be normal.
 SER suspects that